Kuloud/cameraview/docs/_docs/previews.md

 ### Engine

 CameraView can interact with the camera sensor through the old Android interface typically referred as `CAMERA1`, and more recently, also through the more modern interface called `CAMERA2`, for API level 21 (Lollipop).

-Being more recent, the latter received less testing and feedback.
-As such, to enable it, you are required to also set the experimental flag on: `app:cameraExperimental="true"`.
-On devices older than Lollipop, the engine will always be `Engine.CAMERA1`.

 |Engine|API Level|Info|
 |------|---------|----|